-Coffee is what I like to call a universal beverage.
-The pleasure you experience upon waking up to the smell of coffee is the same, wherever in the world you may be.
+I like to refer to coffee as a universal beverage– The pleasure you experience upon waking up to the smell of coffee is the same, wherever in the world you may be.
+On a personal note, as a kid, I hated the taste of coffee but always loved the aroma.

-In many countries, coffee has evolved into more than just a morning beverage; it has become both a craft and culture.
-Many restaurants have spent years creating a signature brew, and countless sidewalk cafes thrive and survive, on coffee alone.
+In many countries coffee has evolved into more than just a morning beverage, it has become both a craft and a culture.
+Restaurants spend years creating a signature brew, and countless sidewalk cafes thrive and survive on coffee alone.

-Going out to a local cafe for a coffee has evolved into a culture of people-watching and animated conversations.
-Brilliant ideas have been borne of a cup of coffee.
+Going out for coffee also includes people-watching and animated conversations.
+Brilliant ideas have been born over a cup of coffee.
 Friendships have been made and alliances formed over a steaming brew.
-Some people actually seek out the best coffee houses and include them in their itineraries when traveling.
+Some people seek out the best coffee houses in each destination they visit and include them in their itineraries when traveling.

 Italians prefer their coffee bold, and when in Rome, you will not see the locals rushing about as they hold their hot cups of latte.
 Here, coffee is meant to be enjoyed in a quick shot standing at the counter.
-Of course, their lattes and cappuccinos may take a bit longer to consume, but in general, the locals to not linger over their morning cafe’.
+Of course, a latte or a cappuccino will take longer to drink but in general, the locals do not linger over their morning cafe’.

 Immerse yourself in the coffee-loving atmosphere of Rome at any number of cafes in the historical center.
 It’s next to impossible to get a bad coffee in Rome.
-A historically popular cafe near the Pantheon, do as the Romans do at Sant’ Eustachio Cafe.
-Check out the website and you’ll see what I mean about standing up while taking your coffee.
+Near the Pantheon do as the Romans do at Sant’ Eustachio Check out the website and you’ll see what I mean about standing up while taking your coffee.
 If you want to be among a younger crowd, choose one of the trendy cafes that line Piazza Madonna dei Monti.

-Vienna is one of Europe’s more conservative destinations and is one of the smaller capital cities on the continent.
-However, its small size is more than compensated by its rich coffee culture.
+Vienna is one of the smaller capital cities on the continent however, the coffee culture is deep.
 Its grand palaces are complemented by small coffee houses that offer some of the best coffees in the world.

-Several of these coffee houses have been around for a century already, making them tourist destinations of themselves.
+Several of these coffee houses are over 100 years old, making them tourist destinations in their own right.
 Cafe Central, Demel, and Griensteindl are just some of the grand old coffee houses that have always been go-to places for locals and tourists alike.
 Newer establishments such as Alt Wien Kaffee are starting to carve their place in Viennese coffee history.

 Barcelona, Spain

 No trip to Europe would be complete without having an authentic coffee experience.
-Whether you want to have an afternoon pick-me-up or simply have a day to spend relaxing, take a seat at one of Europe’s coffee houses.
+Whether you need an afternoon pick-me-up or just need a break, take a seat at one of Europe’s coffee houses.

-Given all these wonderful destinations in Europe alone, it is no wonder that travelers would find that a whole itinerary can be made with the sole focus on coffee!
+Given all these beautiful destinations in Europe for coffee, it is no wonder that travelers build an itinerary around the best destinations and soley focus on coffee!

 […] outside of the Hofburg Palace.
 Demel served the royal palace and its inhabitants and is one of the oldest coffee houses in Vienna.
 I had hot chocolate because I knew I would have coffee later; my friends all ordered […]